uharston/uharston.github.io/_posts/2020-10-05-go_fetch_in_ruby_-_faraday_gem.markdown

 You are going to need this in your Gemfile `gem 'faraday', '~> 0.9.2'`.

-Then...`bundle install` in the command line and don't forget to throw a little `require faraday` in your code.
+Then `bundle install` in the command line and don't forget to throw a little `require 'faraday'` in your code.

-Now...throw everything that you ever had in mind on how to do fetch calls in javascript away.
+Now...throw everything that you ever had in mind on how to do fetch calls in Javascript away.
 Let me know when you have finished that.

 # The Example